Diseases & Conditions

 Weightbearing

-Your doctor may recommend that you use crutches or a walker for a period of time.
 Full weightbearing is usually allowed by 3 months — or when your bones are fully healed.
-You may require the use of a cane or walking aid for a longer period of time.
+You may need to use a cane or walking aid for a longer period of time.

 Learn more: How to Use Crutches, Canes, and Walkers

-Stable pelvic fractures tend to heal well.
-Unstable pelvic fractures sustained during high-energy incidents, such as car accidents, may result in significant complications, including severe bleeding, internal organ damage, and infection.
+Unstable pelvic fractures sustained during high-energy incidents, such as motor vehicle accidents, may result in serious complications, including severe bleeding, internal organ damage, and infection.
 If these injuries are addressed successfully, the fracture usually heals well.

 Contributed and/or Updated by